akarsh-enciphers/beta-Threads/content/upcoming.md

 ## Features which will be added in Threads

-1. A user can  follow another user.
+1. A user can  follow another user. (added)

 2. Adding  a trending page where we can see what’s trending.